History of Lesotho: Transition to democracy

 In 1997, tension within the BCP leadership caused a split in which Dr. Mokhehle abandoned the BCP and established the Lesotho Congress for Democracy (LCD) followed by two-thirds of the parliament.
-This move allowed Mokhehle to remain as Prime Minister and leader of a new ruling party while relegating the BCP to opposition status.
+This move allowed Mokhehle to remain as prime minister and leader of a new ruling party while relegating the BCP to opposition status.
 The remaining members of the BCP refused to accept their new status as the opposition party and ceased attending sessions.
 Multiparty elections were again held in May 1998.

-Although Mokhehle completed his term as Prime Minister, due to his failing health, he did not vie for a second term in office.
+Although Mokhehle completed his term as prime minister, due to his failing health, he did not vie for a second term in office.
 The elections saw a landslide victory for the LCD, gaining 79 of the 80 seats contested in the newly expanded Parliament.
-As a result of the elections, Mokhehle's Deputy Prime Minister, Pakalitha Mosisili, became the new Prime Minister.
+As a result of the elections, Mokhehle's Deputy Prime Minister, Pakalitha Mosisili, became the new prime minister.
 The landslide electoral victory caused opposition parties to claim that there were substantial irregularities in the handling of the ballots and that the results were fraudulent.
 The conclusion of the Langa Commission, a commission appointed by Southern African Development Community (SADC) to investigate the electoral process, however, was consistent with the view of international observers and local courts that the outcome of the elections was not affected by these incidents.
-Even though the election results were found to reflect the will of the people, opposition protests in the country intensified.
+While the report found the election results to be free of fraud or malpractice, opposition protests in the country intensified.
 The protests culminated in a violent demonstration outside the royal palace in early August 1998 and an unprecedented level of violence, looting, casualties, and destruction of property.
 In early September, junior members of the armed services mutinied.
 The Government of Lesotho requested that a SADC task force intervene to prevent a military coup and restore stability to the country.
-To this end, Operation Boleas, consisting of South African and (later) Botswana troops, entered Lesotho on September 22, 1998, to put down the mutiny and restore the democratically elected government.
+To this end, joint force, consisting of South African and (later) Botswana troops, entered Lesotho on September 22, 1998, to put down the mutiny and restore the democratically elected government.
 The army mutineers were brought before a court-martial.